According to most psychological studies regarding worry.

 4. Practice the peace of God.

-Learning to not worry and learning to not be anxious takes time and a lot of work.
+Learning not to worry and learning to not be anxious takes time and, yes, a lot of work.
 It is very easy to fall into the habit of fretting over every little thing in one's life.